Statutes of The European Federation of Addiction Societies

 3.1 The Federation is an association composed of National or European Societies (or addiction sections of professional societies) relating to the field of addiction and related disorders research.
 Member Societies other than charter members shall be those Societies whose applications for membership have been accepted by majority vote of the Executive Committee.

-3.2 To permit participation in the Federation by qualified individuals residing in a country without a National Society of addiction and related disorders research to be registered in the Federation, these may be represented by a neighbouring state whose society (or section) is a member of EUFAS.
+3.3 To permit participation in the Federation by qualified individuals residing in a country without a National Society of addiction and related disorders to be registered in the Federation, these may be represented by a neighbouring state whose society (or section) is a member of EUFAS.

-3.3 Application for Society membership must be made in writing to the President and be accompanied by a list of the current officers and members of the Society or Section and by a copy of its statutes.
+3.4 Application for membership must be made in writing to the President and be accompanied by a list of the current officers and members of the Society or Section and a copy of its statutes can be requested.

 4.Organisation